 The science behind all of this concerns the relative roles of the individual and the collective in causing and preventing illness.
 The policy implications are about what the NHS does and how people will experience it in the future.
 In the shorter term, it’s about where and how public money gets spent.

-The contention of the Hancock/Warr proposal is that the availability of predictive genetic testing changes the balance and indeed the nature of all these arguments.
+The contention of the Hancock/Warr proposal is that the availability of predictive genetics testing changes the balance and indeed the nature of all these arguments.

 For the last thirty years and more, public health policy has been based on ‘general population’ as the answer to question 1 and ‘individual behaviour’ as the favoured position on question 2.
 What is now proposed is to move to a system based on ‘identifying higher-risk individuals and targeting them with personalised interventions’.